 - 4. Move the 4WD control to the 4x4 LOW position. - 5.
 Hold the shift conditions until the LOW RANGE indicator light illuminates. - 6.
-If the LOW RANGE indicator light does not illuminate within 15 seconds, drive the vehicle above 8 km/h (5 mph), then repeat steps 1 through 5 before reporting any shift concerns to your dealer.
+If the LOW RANGE indicator light does not illuminate within 15 seconds, let the vehicle creep at a speed above 1 mph (1.6 km/h), then repeat steps 1 through 5 before reporting any shift concerns to your dealer.